Text Size

 Romans 5:12-21

-Therefore as sin entered into the world through one man, and death through sin; so death passed to all men, because all sinned.
-For until the law, sin was in the world; but sin is not charged when there is no law.
-Nevertheless death reigned from Adam until Moses, even over those whose sins weren’t like Adam’s disobedience, who is a foreshadowing of Him who...
+Therefore, just as sin entered the world through one man, and death through sin, so also death was passed on to all men, because all sinned.
+For sin was in the world before the law was given; but sin is not taken into account when there is no law.
+Nevertheless, death reigned from Adam until Moses, even over those who did not sin in the way that Adam...

 Gospel resolution